 Program listing.
 Sample GS Desktop program shell.

-- Program: C Shell.
-Version 1.0, 4/16/90. - Compiler: ORCA/C for the Apple IIGS (APWC defs included). - This is a desktop program shell that you can use as a basis - your own applications. - Original FRAME program by Mike Westerfield.
-Copyright 1989, - The Byte Works, Inc. Used with permission. - Commenting and CShell extensions by Joe Abernathy. - Copyright 1990, inCider/A+ magazine.
+This shell creates the standard Apple, File, Edit, and Font menus, along with work procedures or program hooks as / appropriate for the context of each menu option.
+Program: C Shell.
+Version 1.0, 4/16/90.
+Refer to the August, 1990 IIGS Basics column, along with the Compiler: ORCA/C for the Apple IIGS (APWC defs included). comments in the source code below, for information on how to This is a desktop program shell that you can use as a basis use this shell as the basis for your own desktop programs. your own applications.
+Original FRAME program by Mike Westerfield.
+Copyright 1989, Our special thanks to Mike Westerfield.
+The Byte Works, Inc. Used with permission.
+Commenting and CShell extensions by Joe Abernathy. #pragma keep "CShell" / Put your prog name in this line / Copyright 1990, inCider/A+ magazine. / Minimum header files for printing and font manager: /